benjaminuj/seat-sence/README.md

 # Branch to look

-The `dev-ben` branch, which currently has the README.md file, is the latest version, so you can check that.
+The `dev` branch, which currently has the README.md file, is the latest version, so you can check that.

 # Stacks